christopher-besch/homepage/articles/27_rapid_transit_oddities/rapid_transit.md

 In Bologna we had some troubles with platforms while waiting for our high-speed train, also.
 Bologna has two platforms named *4*: *4* and *4 (Ovest)*:
 One for high-speed trains and one for regional trains.
-I guess you're supposed to just know that and not realize it the moment your actual train departs...
+I guess you're supposed to just know that and not realize it the moment your train departs...

 Oh, and you're lucky if you even have platform labels in your app of choice.
 Google Maps is terrible at that and almost never shows them, for example.